Yaoir/mvgp/README.md

        -m  Perform multiple substitutions.
-If pattern exists more than once in the original file name, it will be replaced for each occurrance.
-Without the -m option, only the first occurrance will be replaced.
+If pattern exists more than once in the original file name, it will be replaced for each occurrence.
+Without the -m option, only the first occurrence will be replaced.

        -n  Don´t rename or copy files; just tell what would be done.
            (Show the exact mv or cp commands that would execute.)